skylerchang/ClonotypeNetworkVis/README.md

 The Statistical Analysis module provides various visualizations and analyses to understand the distribution and overlap of clonotypes:

 - **Clonotype Distribution**: View clonotype distributions across different junction lengths, cell types, samples, and V and J genes.
-- **Clonotype Overlap**: Check for clonotype overlaps across different samples, cell types, or gene segments.
+- **Clonotype Overlap**: Check for clonotype overlaps across different samples, cell types, or tissues.

 ## Network Analysis